hidirektor/RESTful-Template/README.md

 # REST-Template
-This repo contains: Express + MySQL + JWT + Authorization + Sequelize for my future projects.
+This repo contains: Express + MySQL + JWT + Authorization + Sequelize (with Relationship) for my future projects.